Posted on: March 20, 2025

 Can Felons Get Hired as Bartenders?

 It's going to depend on the individual bar and its ownership.
-It's at the business's discretion, and each has its own policies.
+Each business has its own policies and can hire who they like at their own discretion.

 There are good reasons that bars may refuse.
-To keep their liquor license, their business needs to follow all relevant laws, and if you have a felony record, you've proven you're not so great at that.
-Additionally, the actions of an alcohol-serving employee come with civil (and sometimes even criminal) liability.
+For example, the actions of an alcohol-serving employee come with civil (and sometimes even criminal) liability.
 For some owners, it's a risk they're not willing to take.

 However, there are bar owners who see an advantage in hiring people who are turning their lives around.
 Most owners will take into account the individual situation: how long it's been since your felony, how you've behaved since then, and what the conviction was for.